joone/joone.github.io/content/english/blog/proxy-support-puppeteer.md

   }

 ```
-At that time, the changes were not submitted upstream because I was quite busy with my project.
-Eventually, a Google engineer implemented proxy support for each BrowseContext and merged his patch to upstream.
+At that time, I was quite busy with my project, so I did not submit the changes upstream.
+Eventually, Pavel Feldman, a Google engineer, implemented proxy support for each BrowseContext and merged his patch to upstream.

 https://chromium-review.googlesource.com/c/chromium/src/+/2226298

 Despite of this proxy support, the createIncognitoBrowserContext function within Puppeteer remained unchanged.